Know the Law

 With many other tasks before them, Pennsylvania homeschoolers returned to their primary job of teaching their children, and discussion from time to time on possible small changes to the law occurred, but no substantial change ever came about.

-In 2014, Mark and Corie Moore, CHAP legislative coordinators, led the action for HB 1013, sponsored by Representative Mark Gillam.
+In 2014, Mark and Corie Moore, CHAP legislative coordinators, led the action for HB 1013, sponsored by Representative Mark Gillen.
 This bill called for the significant changes reflected in the Q&A’s related to the New Homeschooling Law posted on the CHAP website (School superintendents removed from the evaluation process, and no need to turn in portfolios to the school district any longer).
-After months of hard work on Rep. Gillam and Mark and Corie’s part, many homeschoolers rallying through phone calls, emails, Facebook postings, capitol visits and the like, miraculously, HB1013 was passed, signed into Law in October 2014, and is now referred to as Act 196.
+After months of hard work on Rep. Gillen and Mark and Corie’s part, many homeschoolers rallying through phone calls, emails, Facebook postings, capitol visits and the like, miraculously, HB 1013 was passed, signed into Law in October 2014, and is now referred to as Act 196.

 As we look to the future and hope for more changes that reflect parental rights and freedom, we at CHAP will continue to: